cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![Survey results (Local)](survey/part1/Results.png)

 ## References

+[^south]: South, Laura, et al. "Effective use of Likert scales in visualization evaluations: A systematic review."
+Computer Graphics Forum.
+Vol. 41.
+No. 3.
+2022.

 [^lepore]: Lepore, Cristian, et al. "A Model For Assessing The Adherence of E-Identity Solutions To Self-Sovereign Identity."
 World Conference on Information Systems and Technologies.
 Cham: Springer Nature Switzerland, 2024.